hapax/hapax.github.io/assets/crowd.md

 I = I_\text{cm} + md^2.
 $$

-The proof usually involves some lamentable sequence of integrals.
+The usual proof involves some distracting and lamentable integrals.
-There is a more elegant proof using *expectations*.
+A more elegant approach uses *expectations*.
 Let $x$ be a random variable, with $\langle f(x)\rangle$ the expectation operator (a sum of outcomes weighted by probability) for any function $f(x)$.